Non-monotonic heat dissipation phenomenon in close-packed quasi-2D and 3D hotspot system: Numerical method for BTE

 \section{Numerical method for BTE}

-The discrete unified gas kinetic scheme invented by Guo~\cite{guo_progress_DUGKS} is used to solve the phonon BTE numerically.
-Detailed introductions and numerical validations of this scheme can refer to previous studies~\cite{GuoZl16DUGKS,LUO2017970,zhang_discrete_2019}.
-For quasi-2D nanoline hotspot systems, the spatial space is discretized with $90$ uniform cells in the $z$ direction and $40-200$ uniform cells in the $x$ direction.
-In silicon materials, the spatial space is discretized with $90$ uniform cells in the $z$ direction and $40-120$ uniform cells in the $x$ direction.
-For the 3D nanocuboid hotspot systems, similarly, the spatial space is discretized with $90$ uniform cells in the $z$ direction and $80-200$ uniform cells in both the $x$ and $y$ directions.
+The discrete unified gas kinetic scheme~\cite{guo_progress_DUGKS} is used to solve the phonon BTE numerically.
+Detailed introductions and numerical validations of this scheme are given in Refs.~\cite{GuoZl16DUGKS,LUO2017970,zhang_discrete_2019}.
+For quasi-2D nanoline hotspot systems, the spatial space is discretized with $90$ uniform cells in the $z$ direction and $40\sim200$ uniform cells in the $x$ direction.
+In silicon or germanium materials, the spatial space is discretized with $N_z= 90$ uniform cells in the $z$ direction and $N_x= 40\sim120$ uniform cells in the $x$ direction.
+For the 3D nanocuboid hotspot systems, similarly, the spatial space is discretized with $N_z= 90$ uniform cells in the $z$ direction and $N_x=N_y=80\sim200$ uniform cells in both the $x$ and $y$ directions.
 The number of discretized cells in the $x$ or $y$ direction depends on the spatial period $P$.
-Larger the spatial period $P$ is, more discretized cells are used.
-In addition, the phonon dispersion and scattering in silicon can refer to previous study~\cite{terris2009modeling,zhang_discrete_2019}.
-The wave vector is discretized equally and the mid-point rule is used for the numerical integration of the frequency space.
-Total $40$ discretized frequency bands are considered.
+The larger the spatial period $P$ is, the more discretized cells are used.

+The phonon dispersion and scattering in silicon and germanium materials are given in Appendix~\ref{sec:dispersionscattering}.
+For each phonon branches (LA/TA), the wave vector is discretized into $N_B$ equally and the mid-point rule is used for the numerical integration of the frequency space.
+In total, $2N_B$ discretized frequency bands are considered.
+Here we set $N_B =20$.